Think back to when you made your very first daisy chain. We love to make and design jewellery and have been doing so for thousands of years.

 Ceramic beads can either be made in a mold to repeat the same shape over and over, or made by hand to create a more organic feel.

-It is very on trend to make jewellery from broken pieces of china.
+It is very on-trend to make jewellery from broken pieces of china.
 This can be done by cutting shapes or circles out of china or porcelain plates, or by using found beach pottery which has been washed and smoothed by the sea and used in the organic form it has been found in.
+Helpful Resource: How To Drill Ceramic & Porcelain tile, by Eternal Tools

 - Very hard wearing and scratch-resistant.